ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 ## <a name="step-4">Step 4 - Venue Layout</a>

 This step corresponds with [this](http://startapplabs.github.io/starting-with-ionic/#/32) slide of the **_presentation_**, and this **_commit_** ([`fb02948`](https://github.com/startapplabs/jsconfuy/commit/fb029480b5d67126ceabf632a608cbd3f2b33dcc)) represents the starting point of this step.
-Please checkout this commit so we are all in the same page: `git checkout fb02948`
+Please checkout this commit so we are all on the same page: `git checkout fb02948`

-In this step we are going to work on the layout of the **_venue view_**.
-For this view we need to:
+In this step, we are going to work on the layout of the **_venue view_**.
+For this view, we need to:
 - Show a **_map_** pointing the location of the venue
 - Show **_information_** about the location of the venue

-As we mentioned before one of the reasons because Ionic is awesome is because it's built using the web stack.
-In this case that means that we don't have to reinvent the wheel for the map we need for this view.
+As we mentioned before, one of the reasons Ionic is awesome is because it's built using the web stack.
+In this case, that means that we don't have to reinvent the wheel for the map we need for this view.
 We can easily reuse any angular map directive and it will work like a charm.

 [Angularjs-Google-Maps](https://ngmap.github.io/) will do the trick.
 We just need to add the dependency using **_bower:_**
 - `bower install ngmap --save`

-The final point of this step is this **_commit_** ([`7bfcf29`](https://github.com/startapplabs/jsconfuy/commit/7bfcf293a82be70489849e58306e80afb5aca697)), run `git checkout -f 7bfcf29` and you will see the implementation of the instructions above.
+The final point of this step is this **_commit_** ([`7bfcf29`](https://github.com/startapplabs/jsconfuy/commit/7bfcf293a82be70489849e58306e80afb5aca697)).
+Run `git checkout -f 7bfcf29` and you will see the implementation of the instructions above.

 Serve the app with `ionic serve` and look at the **_Ionic dev server_** running on `http://localhost:8100`.
-There you will see our JSConfUY app with the **_venue view_** and its map DONE.
+There, you will see our JSConfUY app with the **_venue view_** and its map DONE.

 <img src="https://dl.dropboxusercontent.com/u/30873364/ionWorkshop/iOS%20Simulator%20Screen%20Shot%2021.4.2015%200.16.54.png" style="width:45%; margin-right:8%; border:1px solid #ccc;">